Am1tS1ngh/Am1tS1ngh/README.md

 - 👋 Hi, I’m @Am1tS1ngh
 - 👀 I’m interested in code
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently working as a Backend engineer
-- 💞️ I’m looking to collaborate on Python Seekers
+- 💞️ I’m looking to collaborate on MERN projects
+- 🏆 I have a strong proficiency in MongoDB and its App services, Realm
 - 📫 Reach me → theamitsingh21@gmail.com

 <!---